FraudTransformer: Time-Aware GPT for Transaction Fraud Detection: Experiments

 \subsection{Discussion}

-Our strongest configuration is sinusoidal time embeddings with learned positional embeddings, event-level Relative, and LayerNorm.
+Our strongest configuration is sinusoidal time embeddings with learned positional embeddings, event-level Relative, and LayerNorm, appearing as SRP in Table \ref{tab:baseline_results}.
 In the following, we provide a more detailed discussion based on our observations in experiments.

+{\textbf{PRAUC Values:} The PRAUC baseline is the proportion of positive (that is here, fraudulent) entries.
+Hence with a $43\%$ fraud rate in our evaluation set, the random baseline is $ 0.43$, which may make the PRAUC values appear to be high.
+Therefore, instead of reporting absolute PRAUC, we emphasise relative differences between models on the same test set.
+For this purpose the $\Delta$ of PRAUC with respect to baseline, Vanilla GPT, is reported in Table~\ref{tab:baseline_results}.}

 \textbf{Time and positional encoding (SRP) vs Vanilla GPT model:} The model with a relative time embedding strongly outperforms the baseline on both PRAUC and AUROC.
 This strongly demonstrates that incorporating time embedding features and positional features into the model improves the performance of the model.